Pandemic attendance. How bad was it in Galesburg schools? And is it improving?

 At the elementary school level, Wright said it is difficult to hold students themselves accountable for their attendance.

 But in the last year and a half, the outreach program has implemented “active incentives” — such as allowing a student to give the morning announcement on the intercom or have lunch with a teacher — in order to bump up student attendance.

-White also said that the district’s investments will make the outreach program more useful as they can now give rides to students to school or maintain “continuity” between schools with outreach workers keeping an eye on early signs of chronic absenteeism.
+Wright also said that the district’s investments will make the outreach program more useful as they can now give rides to students to school or maintain “continuity” between schools with outreach workers keeping an eye on early signs of chronic absenteeism.

 Chronic Truancy by Galesburg School